documentcloud/documentcloud/app/views/help/help_center_drafts/files/publishing_embedding.md

 1. Navigate to **"Your Documents"** and select the document you want to make public.
 2. Click **"Publish"**.
 3. Click **"Set Publication Date"**.
     ![alt text](../images/publishing_embedding/publishing_embedding2.gif)
 4. Select the date you'd like the document to be made public in the dialog box and click **"Save"**.
 5. Your document will now automatically be made public on that date and time.

-[NOTE]DocumentCloud syncs to the local time on your computer.
-For example, if your computer is set in Eastern Standard Time, whatever publication date and time you select will also by default be in Eastern Standard Time.[/NOTE]
+NOTE: DocumentCloud syncs to the local time on your computer.
+For example, if your computer is set in Eastern Standard Time, whatever publication date and time you select will also by default be in Eastern Standard Time.

 ## Linking to a Document, Page, or Note